Structural dynamics of a model of amorphous silicon: Introduction

 \section{Introduction}

 Amorphous silicon (a-Si) has attracted a lot of attention in the computational materials science community over the last decades, partly because it is a material with many applications, and partly because it has become a prototypical example of a covalently bonded disordered material that lends itself well for simulations, as many empirical and semi-empirical potentials are readily available.
 There exist a myriad of experimental and simulation research works on the properties of a-Si, studying thermal transport \cite{braun2016size,zhou2020thermal}, structure and defects recognition \cite{tielens2020characterization}, electronic properties and applications for solar cells \cite{ru202025,cao2020light,huang2021comparative}, and vibrational properties \cite{nguyen2020abrasive}.
 Compared to structural and electronic properties, the dynamics of a-Si is less studied.
-Often, simulation studies of a-Si dynamics focus on how to generate well-relaxed samples as efficiently as possible, but do not study the fundamental properties of its dynamics.
+In this paper we fill the knowledge gap on how structural properties of the material evolve in time.
+Dynamics of covalently-bonded materials are well-known to be extremely slow.
+On the one hand, it makes them highly stable, but on the other it renders them nearly impossible to be accessed by experimental time scales.
+Computer simulations can provide a way forward, but there too, simulation studies of a-Si dynamics have often focused on how to generate well-relaxed samples as efficiently as possible, but do not study the fundamental properties of its dynamics.